AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 - :cpp:`LPInfo::setConsolidation(bool)` (by default true) can be used continue to transfer a multigrid problem to fewer MPI ranks.
-  There are more setting sucsh as :cpp:`LPInfo::setConsolidationGridSize(int)`, :cpp:`LPInfo::setConsolidationRatio(int)`, and :cpp:`LPInfo::setConsolidationStrategy(int)`, to give control over how this process works.
+  There are more setting such as :cpp:`LPInfo::setConsolidationGridSize(int)`, :cpp:`LPInfo::setConsolidationRatio(int)`, and :cpp:`LPInfo::setConsolidationStrategy(int)`, to give control over how this process works.